Blog # 7 (22 January 2018)

 Traveling from one tourist site to another, everywhere I see people taking selfies: in front of monuments, buildings, landscapes, waterfalls, animals….
 It seems as they are driven by a collective impulse to prove to the rest of the world “I have been there”.
 With mobile phone cameras and the possibility to share a selfie via social media, not the landscape, the building, the monument is in the center, the new story is "ME in front of the landscape, building, monument…"

-Initially I was strongly against making selfies myself and resisted for a couple of years.
-I was rather on the hunt to take pictures of people making selfies to document (and expose) human vanity – basically making fun of people clicking selfies (see some two nice examples on the left side).
+Initially, I was strongly against making selfies myself and resisted for a couple of years.
+I was rather on the hunt to take pictures of people taking selfies to document (and expose) human vanity – basically making fun of people clicking selfies (see two nice examples on the left).

 Travelling with my partner Ursula, I slowly started to soften my viewpoint.
 Actually, she had a convincing argument: Making a selfie of the two of us creates a memory and sends the message that we are a couple.
 Such a selfie is memory of shared time and actually it is the same as if we give our camera to a third person to take a picture of us.
 Thus, I eventually gave in and some months ago bought a selfie stick in Cusco / Peru.
 With a bit of wickedness in the back of my mind I bought Ursula a pink selfie stick knowing that she is a pronounced feminist.